 About Samuel and Matilda Dale

-Dale possessed a very different personality from that of Hill.
+Samuel Dale possessed a very different personality from that of Thomas Hill.
 He was a politician at heart and a social climber.
-From Salem, Massachusetts, Dale came to Bangor in 1833 as a sail-maker.
-Eventually he would own grocery and ship chandlery businesses downtown.
+From Salem, Massachusetts, Dale came to Bangor in 1833 as a sailmaker.
+Eventually, he owned a grocery and shipchandlery business downtown.

 The Thomas A. Hill House before the current dormers and addition.